deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

     Chapter 14: Overview of MVC Projects
 </h1>

-The purpose of this chapter is to present an overview of the MVC Framework features, following these items:
+The purpose of this section is to present an overview of the MVC Framework features, following these items:
 1. Structure and nature of an ASP.NET MVC application.
 2. Default projects structure and naming conventions